Neymar injury: Brazil star to miss Copa America after suffering ankle injury | Goal.com

 Neymar to miss Copa America after suffering ankle injury

-Neymar will miss this summer's Copa America after being forced out of Brazil's friendly with Qatar after suffering an ankle injury.
+Neymar will miss this summer's Copa America, having being forced out of Brazil's friendly with Qatar after suffering an ankle injury.

 The forward will miss Brazil's Copa America campaign due to a ligament rupture in his right ankle in a huge blow for the host nation.